COURSE OFFERING IN LASER PHYSICS FOR AUTUMN 2006

 5) Continuous wave laser operation.

-6) Q-switching (giant pulse operation) and mode-locking (short pulse operation).
+6) Q-switching (high energy pulse generation) and mode-locking (short pulse operation).

 7) Laser types (solid state lasers, dye lasers, gas lasers).